FriendlyUser/dash-pear-sharpening/ReadMe.md

 ### Pear Sharpening Dashboard

-Allow a user to sharpen a pear while changing system parameters
+Allow a user to sharpen a pear while changing system parameters.

 This should be doable because I can call the old functions from the solution.py module.